-We get told this repeatedly, only to have to let these people know that in fact, the dust they thought was harmless is actually very combustible and is creating a hazard.
+We hear this a lot, only to have to let them know that in fact, the dust they thought was harmless is actually very combustible and is creating a hazard.

-So what types of dust are combustible?
 The most obvious one that most people are aware of being combustible dust is wood dust - usually just called saw dust.
 Lumber mills, furniture manufacturers, or other facilities that process wood create huge amounts of this highly explosive dust.

 Another obvious type of combustible dust is textile dust such as cotton and nylon.
 Facilities that manufacture clothes or other textiles produce this lightweight but highly combustible dust.

 One that had severe consequences was the food processing industry.
 In 2008 an explosion at the Imperial Sugar Refinery fatally injured 14 workers, and the explosion was determined to be caused by sugar dust.
 Sugar as well as cellulose, powdered milk, flour, starch, cocoa, and maltodextrin, among others, are combustible.
-Grain processing facilities are also particularly susceptible since they focus on drying out the grain, which creates large amounts of dry airborn dust - a major factor in a dust explosion hazard.
+Grain processing facilities are also particularly susceptible since they focus on drying out the grain, which creates large amounts of dry airborne dust - a major factor in a dust explosion hazard.